The difference between IEEPA tariffs, Section 122 tariffs, Section 232 tariffs, and Section 301 tariffs

 Per IEEPA, “The authorities granted to the President by section 1702 of this title may only be exercised to deal with an unusual and extraordinary threat with respect to which a national emergency has been declared for purposes of this chapter and may not be exercised for any other purpose.”
 (Emphasis mine.)

-A group of businesses and 12 states are separately arguing that the U.S. is facing neither an unusual and extraordinary threat nor a national emergency, two conditions required by IEEPA.
-They also contend the president has overstepped the authority granted by IEEPA to regulate economic activity.
+A group of businesses and 12 states separately argued that the U.S. is facing neither an unusual and extraordinary threat nor a national emergency, two conditions required by IEEPA.
+They also contended the president overstepped the authority granted by IEEPA to regulate economic activity.

 The U.S. Court of International Trade sided with the plaintiffs on May 28 and issued an injunction on the IEEPA tariffs.
 “Because of the Constitution’s express allocation of the tariff power to Congress … we do not read IEEPA to delegate an unbounded tariff authority to the President.
 We instead read IEEPA’s provisions to impose meaningful limits on any such authority it confers.”

-Several other lawsuits over the tariffs are moving through the lower courts or are on pause pending the Supreme Court decision.
+Several other lawsuits over the tariffs have been moving through the lower courts or were on pause pending the Supreme Court decision.
 “A separate question for another day is whether the president has authority to commit the United States to tariff negotiations without further congressional action,” observes the Peterson Institute for International Economics.

 What are Section 232 tariffs?